antoniopedrodev/calculadora_imc/README.md

 ### Starting the application:

+* You must have node installed on your machine.
+If you don't have it, access the website https://nodejs.org/en/ and follow the tutorial according to your operating system.

-Run one of the commands below according to your preferred package manager to install the project's dependencies:
+* Run one of the commands below according to your preferred package manager to install the project's dependencies:

     npm install or yarn install

-After the installation is complete, run one of the commands below to start the application:
+* After the installation is complete, run one of the commands below to start the application:

     npm start or yarn start